Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 This check will ensure that a course's enrollment database does not accidentally get clobbered by a student enrollment list for a different term.
 This is useful for data protection, should enrollment CSV datasheets automatically represent a new term without notice.

 Every term (semester) should be associated with a unique code.
-If that information is not in the CSV datasheet, set this to `NULL`.
+If that information is not in the CSV datasheet, set this to `null`.

 The student auto feed will check every row for this code.
-Rows that do not match the `define` value will be ignored and a warning added to the error log.
+Rows that do not match this constant's  value will be ignored and a warning added to the error log.
 It is possible that when one row does not match, all rows will not match.